H3cth0r/wrapc.co/README.md

     - Add a default constructor when class has no constructor.
     - Fix typing, to manage spaces between pointers and references.
 - Create C grammar wrapper

+## NOTES
+Don't forget that this the setup file should also include the implementation.